 Like their full-sized melon relatives, Minnesota Midgets are a good supply of beta-carotene, folic acid, potassium, vitamins A and C and dietary fiber.

 The petite size of Minnesota Midget melons makes them ideal for serving as a personal one or two serving melon.
 They can be halved, seeds removed and served as is or stuffed with other fruits, yogurt or granola.
 Peeled and sliced lengthwise they can be paired with savory accompaniments such as salted meats and robust cheeses.
 Puree and use as a base for cold soups, sauces, cocktails, sorbets and smoothies.
 Cube and add to fruit, green and grain salads.
 Minnesota Midget melons will keep at room temperature for three to five days after fully ripe.
 Cut melon will keep in the refrigerator wrapped in plastic for up to three days.

-The Minnesota Midget melon is named after the state where it was first bred and introduced at the University of Minnesota St. Paul in 1948.
-Growing on three to four foot vines Minnesota Midget melons are ready to be harvested at full slip when they release completely from their vines.
+The Minnesota Midget melon is named after the state where it was first bred and introduced at the University of Minnesota in St. Paul in 1948.
+Growing on three to four foot vines, Minnesota Midget melons are ready to be harvested at full slip when they release completely from their vines.
 Each vine will produce six to eight melons.
 As a result of their petite size they are a good candidate for small gardens and container growing.
-Like many muskmelons the Minnesota Midget thrives in full sunshine though it will also do well in cooler climates.
-This specific variety is also popular as result of its resistance to a common melon disease, Fusarium wilt.
+Like many muskmelons, the Minnesota Midget thrives in full sunshine though it will also do well in cooler climates.
+This specific variety is also popular for its resistance to a common melon disease, Fusarium wilt.
 Known for its short growing season the Minnesota Midget is typically ready for harvest within 60 days of planting.

 Recipes that include Minnesota Midget Melon.
 One is easiest, three is harder.